AdobeDocs/experience-manager-cloud-service.en/help/sites/developing/introduction/aem-project-content-package-structure.md

 ---
 title: Understand a Project's Content Package Structure
-description: Learn about how to properly define package structures for deployment to Adobe Experience Manager as a Cloud Service.
+description: Learn about how to properly define package structures for deployment to Adobe Experience Manager Cloud Service.
 seo-title: Understand an Adobe Experience Manager as a Cloud Service Project's Content Package Structure
-seo-description: Learn about how to properly define application package structures for deployment to Adobe Experience Manager as a Cloud Service.
+seo-description: Learn about how to properly define application package structures for deployment to Adobe Experience Manager Cloud Service.
 sub-product: cloud-manager
 feature: cloud-manager
 topics: best-practices